OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ---
 ms.date: 06/15/2022
-description: Understand Excel custom functions that don't use a shared runtime and their specific JavaScript runtime.
+description: Understand Excel custom functions that don't use a shared runtime and their specific JavaScript-only runtime.
 title: JavaScript-only runtime for custom functions ms.localizationpriority: medium
 ---